nevrome/bleiglas/README.md

 ### 3D tessellation

 [Tessellation](https://en.wikipedia.org/wiki/Tessellation) means filling
-space with polygons so that neither gaps and nor overlaps occur.
+space with polygons so that neither gaps nor overlaps occur.
 This is an exciting application for art (e.g. textile art or architecture) and an interesting challenge for mathematics.
-As a computational archaeologist I know one particular tessellation algorithm that has quiet some relevance for geostatistical operations like e.g. spatial
+As a computational archaeologist I know one particular tessellation algorithm that has quiet some relevance for geostatistical operations like e.g. spatial interpolation:
-interpolation: Voronoi tilings as produced with [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation).
+Voronoi tilings as produced with [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation).
 These are tessellations where each polygon covers the space closest to one of a set of sample points.